VisualDig/visualdig-kotlin/README.md

 See this example below of an alignment defect error output:
 ```
-Could not find a checkbox due east of element A.
+Could not find a checkbox element east of element A.

 Expected: